-Planning a trip to Croatia’s beautiful coastal city of Pula?
-Well, then you are probably wondering what the best things to do in Pula are.
-I know I was when I was planning my trip especially with all the new restrictions and changes that 2020 brought us!
+Are you planning a trip to the beautiful coastal city of Pula?
+Well, then you are probably wondering what the best things to do in Pula Croatia are.
+I know I was when I was planning my trip, especially with all the new restrictions and changes that 2020 brought us!

-While Pula benefits from cheap flights from across Europe on low-cost airlines, I was unsure whether they’d be enough for two slightly adventurous, easily bored twenty-something adults to do.
+Pula Airport is serviced by cheap flights from across Europe on low-cost airlines making it a popular destination in the summer months.
+But, I was unsure whether they’d be enough for two slightly adventurous, easily bored twenty-something adults to do.

-Best things to do in Pula: (History) Explore the ancient Roman ruins and historic buildings
+Best things to do in Pula Croatia: (History) Explore the ancient Roman ruins and historic buildings

 1. Pula Arena